Duplex · Triplex · Fourplex · Plexes and small income properties

 Montreal

-A residential revenue property (2 to 5 units) means multiple units, multiple systems and multiple responsibilities.
-Our inspection examines accessible units according to the agreement, evaluates visible shared systems, and gives you a clear picture — from duplex to quintuplex.
-For buildings with 6 or more units, see our commercial inspection.
+A residential plex or small income property (2 to 4 units — duplex, triplex, fourplex) means multiple units, multiple systems and multiple responsibilities.
+Our inspection examines accessible units according to the agreement, evaluates visible shared systems, and gives you a clear picture — from duplex to fourplex.
+For 5+ unit multi-residential buildings, see our commercial / multi-unit inspection.

 📞 (514) 802-7215 Book online →